ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [53:07] - **Daira**

-There used to be consensus compatible zcash nodes that had bitcore in the consensus string, as you can see there those have version numbers that mean they can possibly be a current version of zcashd or forked from one.
+There used to be consensus compatible zcash nodes that had bitcore in the consensus string, as you can see there those have version numbers that mean they cannot possibly be a current version of zcashd or forked from one [without deliberately changing the number].

 [53:49] - **Dodger**